Medical expert of the article

 - lead acetate – 50 g;

-- white (lead) - 50 g;
+- white lead – 50 g;

-- potassium bichromate - 3 g;
+- potassium dichromate – 3 g;

 - arsenic – 0.1 g.

-Causes of the heavy metal poisoning
+Causes heavy metal poisoning

-- work with oil refining products;
+- working with petroleum products;

-- work with products containing herbicides, pesticides;
+- working with products containing herbicides, pesticides;

-- Drug use (accidental or overdose);
+- use of drugs (accidental or overdose);

 - use of unsuitable containers for food and beverages.